-In other cases, fees for Deeded collections may be reduced by 10% if collections condition and preparation fully meet or exceed the Burke's standards.
-In other words, if Deeded collections come to us ready for seamless integration into our current collections, we'll charge 10% less in intake fees.
+In other cases, fees for deeded specimens may be reduced by 10% if collections condition and preparation fully meet or exceed the Burke's standards.
+In other words, if deeded collections come to us ready for seamless integration into our current collections, we'll charge 10% less in specimen intake fees.